 Now, directly up the hill from where you are currently parked is another luxury Big Sur hotel, the Ventana Inn and Spa.
 Unless you have a reservation you may not visit this swanky hotel either.

-Alright, it is time to head back down the hill the way you came back to Highway 1.
 When you get to the intersection with Highway 1 stop and look directly across the street.
 There you will see the entrance to the Post Ranch Inn.

 Sam Trotter homesteaded this area in 1925 and built a cabin.
 In 1944 author Henry Miller arrived in Big Sur and would live in this cabin for a short while.
 Trotter sold the home to actors Orson Welles and Rita Hayworth in 1944.
 Three years later as part of the Welles Hayworth divorce settlement, Bill and Lolly Fassett purchased the property for $12,000.